12 Best Hikes in Oahu Hawaii-Map Included

 Ehukai Pillbox Hike in Oahu Hawaii.

 This O’hau trail is known for its amazing sunsets, but I wouldn’t recommend this knee-crushing excursion in the dark.
-In fact, it’s best you don’t hike this trail after 5 PM.
+In fact, you shouldn’t hike this trail after 5 PM.

 You can find the trail along Kamehameha Highway.
 Along this highway, you will find either roadside parking for the trail or you can use the Sunset Beach Neighborhood Park’s parking lot.